CJonesCode/grammar-7m/README.md

-# Grammarly MVP
+# Ship of Thesis
-### Real-time Grammar & Style Assistant for Graduate Writers
+### Your AI-Powered Writing Assistant for Theses and Academic Papers

 ---